Mutually non isomorphic mixed-norm Lebesgue spaces: Unconditional basic sequences in

 One of the advantages of dealing with disjointly supported sequences is that it permits to convexify the embeddings we obtain.
-Recall that given a function space $\LL$ and $t\in[1,\infty)$ its convexification $\LL^{(t)}$ is the Banach lattice consisting of all functions $f$ such that $\abs{f}^t\in\LL$.
+Recall that given a function space $\LL$ and $t\in[1,\infty)$ its convexification $\LL^{(t)}$ is the Banach lattice consisting of all functions $f$ such that $\abs{f}^t\in\LL$. {\Anso We refer the reader to \cite{LinTza1979}*{Section~1.d} for the basics of this construction in the setting of abstract Banach lattices.
+The convexification procedure defines an action of the multiplicative semigroup $[1,\infty)$ on the class of Banach lattices.
+If we consider $t$-convexified spaces for $0<t<1$, we obtain a group action.
+The price we pay to obtain this richer structure is widening our scope and going into the study of quasi-Banach lattices.
+The theory of quasi-Banach lattices dates back to \cite{Kalton1984b} and, as far as we know, this convexification tool was first applied to locally nonconvex spaces in \cite{KMP2003}.}